carbon-language/carbon-lang/lldb/docs/use/python-reference.rst

 https://github.com/llvm/llvm-project/blob/main/lldb/include/lldb/Target/ThreadPlan.h

-If you are reading those comments it is useful to know that scripted thread plans are set to be "MasterPlans", and not "OkayToDiscard".
+If you are reading those comments it is useful to know that scripted thread plans are set to be "ControllingPlans", and not "OkayToDiscard".

 To implement a scripted step, you define a python class that has the following
 methods: